jaspereb/Retinanet-Tutorial/README.md

 `keras_retinanet/bin/convert_model.py ~/RetinanetTutorial/RetinanetModels/PlumsTraining.h5 ~/RetinanetTutorial/RetinanetModels/PlumsInference.h5`

-You can run the `testDetector.py` script using
+Before you can run the `testDetector.py` script you will need to set a few things in it.
+Open it for editing with

+`cd ~/RetinanetTutorial/`

+`gedit testDetector.py`

+and set the paths on lines 27,28,29 to point to your new model, a test image and where to save the results.
+If you used a label other than `redPlum` you will need to edit line 62.

+then run it using

 `python ../Retinanet-Tutorial/testDetector.py`

-which will overwrite the `plumsTest_detected.png` image in Retinanet-Tutorial with the new detections.
+which will by default overwrite the `plumsTest_detected.png` image in Retinanet-Tutorial with the new detections.

 # Running the ROS node
 To package this up into a ROS node see [USING_ROS.md](ROS-Node/USING_ROS.md) in the ROS-Node folder.